maxpou/maxpou.fr/content/posts/2020/2020-12-11-monorepo-pros-and-cons/index.md

 You already have all the source code.
 So you don't need to find the repo url, clone it.
 A plain old ctrl + F is enough.

 **Favour large refactoring**:
 Let's say you want to change something in one package used everywhere else.
 You can update all the packages in one commit!

 **Remove unused code with confidence**:
 How many times you wanted to remove code but you didn't because you didn't know if code was used somewhere else?
 With monorepo, you don't need to go through all repo to see if this code is used or not.
 It's very handy.

+**Single source of truth**:
+The project I'm working on used to have a very weird name for the main branch.
+When we changed this name to another one, some repositories were updated, some were not (oversight).
+With a monorepo, you only have to find this information once.

 ### 👨‍👩‍👧 Dependencies